Noovolari/leapp-website/README.md

 ### _includes

-In this folder you can see all the **microtemplates** used for organising code and make it simple to modify/maintain. these can be included in the main pages using the following sintax:
+In this folder you can see all the **microtemplates** used for organising code and make it simple to modify/maintain.
+These can be included in the main pages using the following syntax:

 `{% include navbar.html %}`.
 Every **microtemplate** in the **_include folder** is used for pages in the **_layouts** folder.
 Let's see a simple example on how a **microtemplate** is done.